 The HTML <area> tag is used to describe an area in a specific region.
 One can easily outline certain sections inside an image map.
-Generally, it is used to create clickable areas inside an image-map i.e. to generate hyperlinks, so that whenever any user click on those areas, it will perform some specific defined actions such as new URL redirection, open other image, or to target another tab, etc.
+Generally, it is used to create clickable areas inside an image-map i.e. to generate hyperlinks, so that whenever any user clicks on those areas, it will perform some specifically defined actions such as new URL redirection, open other images, or target another tab, etc.

 How it is used

 - This tag is used when there is a need to have multiple hyperlinks on any image within a page.